Muhammad Muhsin

 the flyover is ‘hale and hearty’...that it’s all campaign of calumny.
 I can’t

-say who’s telling the truth and who’s not as I am not in the state.
+say who’s telling the truth and who’s not, as I am not in the state.

 However, everything

-beside and to my firm belief, the whole politics surrounding the flyover and
+besides and to my firm belief, the whole politics surrounding the flyover and

 others, too, is at best laughable, and at worst, ludicrous.
 How or why, some